openvinotoolkit/training_extensions/pytorch_toolkit/person_reidentification/README.md

     name: /path/to/model/in/IR/format.xml
     cpu_extension: /path/to/cpu/extension/lib.so
 ```
-*.xml and *.bin files should be saved in the same directory.
+\*.xml and \*.bin files should be saved in the same directory.

-## Conversion pytorch model to ONNX format
+## Conversion PyTorch model to ONNX format

-To convert trained model from pytorch to ONNX format use the next command:
+To convert trained model from PyTorch to ONNX format use the next command:

 ```bash
 python convert_to_onnx.py \